ppkantorski/UltraGB-Overlay/README.md

 # UltraGB
-An embedded GameBoy made utilizing the Ultrahand Overlay framework.
+An embedded Game Boy Overlay for the Nintendo Switch made utilizing the libultrahand framework.